Colleges by Location

 Student Body

-It is never easy to figure out which school is the perfect place for you.
-You can better comprehend the culture and life of the school by learning more about the student body.
+It is never easy to figure out which school is the perfect fit for you.
+You can have a better understanding of the school's culture and way of life by finding out more about the student body.

 Main Student Body

-That year, the institution had 5% of students coming from another state.
-The total number of undergraduate students enrolled at the institution was 10,490, 481 of which were international students.
-776 students were accepted as transfer students.
+That year, the institution had 4% of out-of-state students.
+The total number of undergraduate students enrolled at the school was 10,767, 519 of which were international students.
+The school admitted a total of 790 transfer students.

 Student Population Gender Ratio